roboticslab-uc3m/developer-manual/github.md

 - Prepend `[WIP]` (which stands for Work In Progress) in the Pull Request title if you feel the branch is still not ready for a git merge.

 ## GitHub Repositories
-It is recommended to protect at least the following branches: `master` and `develop` (whenever it exists)
+It is recommended to protect at least the main `master` branch.

 ## GitHub Projects
 We use GitHub Projects to manage our workflow.
 They offer a nice Kanban that is integrated with GitHub Issues.
 For columns, we define the automated basics (please preserve the first 4 and in that order!), but new can be added per repo.
 The chosen ones are: